 - A sample of academic writing

-- Please briefly explain (500 word minimum) tell us why are interested in the program to which you are applying for, as well as your professional goals, your assessment of your abilities to manage the challenges of graduate school, and any other information you would like to provide.
+- Please briefly explain (500 word minimum) why you are interested in the program to which you are applying for, as well as your professional goals, your assessment of your abilities to manage the challenges of graduate school, and any other information you would like to provide.
 The personal statement helps us get to know you beyond the objective data provided in review of your course grades and other objective information.
 It also demonstrates your ability to communicate your thoughts in a professional, organized and succinct manner.

 - Two academic or professional letters of recommendation